CSE512-14W/a3-jasnyder-zorahf/README.md

 ### Changes between Storyboard and the Final Implementation

 As it turns out, our original idea was a bit more work than we anticipated (surprise!), epsecially given that we were not very familiar with d3 and javascript.
-Not only was the animation more work than we had time to deal with, having connecting lines between source and destination locations made the map extremely clustered and hard to read -- people go lots of different places!
-Dots to represent people would be even harder to read, especially given so many dots.
-This lead us to change the connection between regions to be visualized through color, which varies in darkness based on the ratio of people who moved from the source to the destination locations.
-Therefore, we decided to change our mapping to a chloropleth color mapping, mapping the raw number of people that migrated from source to destination.
-However, this displayed the uninteresting trend that lots of people go to larger states.
+Not only was the animation execessively complex to implement, displaying connecting lines between source and destination locations made the map extremely cluttered and hard to read -- our graph of connections is extremely dense!
+Using dots to represent individuals would have cluttered the screen even more, especially given that our original data has 15,000,000 rows.
+Therefore, we decided to change our mapping to a chloropleth color mapping.
+We originally mapped color to the raw number of people that migrated from source to destination.
+However, this displayed the uninteresting trend that larger states have more immigrants.
 Therefore, we changed to a ratio representation, where the value of the color scale represented the percentage of residents of a given state from the selected country.
 We believe that this highlights many interesting trends.
 Try it out and see for yourself!

 ## Development Process

-Everything took longer than we originally aniticipated.
-We spent a long time picking our data set, brainstorming different questions based on a variety of attributes of the data, and iterating through visualization ideas until we settled on a final storyboard.
-We then spent few hours more hours sifting through geographic examples to both give ourselves some base code, as well as give us an idea of what sorts of map visualizations could be created with d3.
-While developing the visualization itself, we coded and updated our data somewhat in parallel.
+Every part of the process took longer than we originally aniticipated.
+We spent a long time selecting and trimming our data set, brainstorming different questions that users might ask, and iterating through visualization ideas until we settled on a final storyboard.
+We then spent few hours more hours sifting through examples of geographic d3 visualizations, both to use as a base, as well as to give ourselves an idea of the range of possibilities.
+While developing the visualization itself, we coded and updated our data in parallel.
 Most of our time (many, many hours) was sunk into reformatting or modifying imperfect data, much of which had to be done either programmatically or manually.
 We worked through all of our problems together as a pair (rather than separately in parallel) from start to finish.
+Overall, we spent perhaps 40 man-hours dealing with data issues and 30 man-hours coding.